Skip to main content

 txHashstringBlockchain transaction hash.

-statusstringTransaction status (pending, completed, failed).
+statusstringTransaction status (pending, completed, flagged).

 confirmationsnumberNumber of blockchain confirmations.